 Global disruptions are paved over almost as quickly as they arise.
 But in dimly lit auto shops from Los Angeles to Bishkek, evidence of the past half-century’s turbulence is never entirely discarded.

 The outpouring of individual autonomy in post-communist states in Asia and Europe transformed cars into status symbols and auto shops into portals, crossing borders, geographies, enclaves, and generations.
 Upon inspection, discreet details reveal worldviews and circumstances.
 A mechanic in Baku, Azerbaijan wears an immaculate 1980s tracksuit commemorating West Germany’s European Championship.
 Armenian auto workers in Yerevan make Skype calls to family members 11 hours apart in LA.
-In Detroit, a Latvian technician preps imported Taiwanese body panels for a used Toyota.
+In Detroit, a Tajik technician refurbishes used body parts destined to be resold on Tbilisi's markets.

 More recent upheavals also loom over the automotive repair industry.
 New technologies, resurgent Cold War-era conflicts, faltering supply chains, and reassessments of traditional masculinity are acutely felt.
 While preserving continent-wide histories, auto shops and their occupants also double as weathervanes for looming changes.